International Degree Students

 At the beginning of the semester, each study programme organizes an introductory event for all new students.
 This provides an overview of the course of studies, gives important information and tips and thus also offers a platform to get to know fellow students and to establish first contacts.
 We strongly recommend that you attend this event!

-An overview of the introductory courses in Summer Semester 2020 will be available here shortly.
+An overview of the introductory courses in Winter Semester 2020/21 will be available here.

 Some degree programmes offer preliminary courses on specific topics before the semester begins.
 These can be found either on the website of the relevant course or here.